icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 * The only thing you should orientate around is the problem you are trying to solve
 * Hard problems are hard
 * The hardware is part of the domain that you are trying to solve
-* Similarities with code and the real world do not imply causal relationships
+* Similarities between code and the real world do not imply causal relationships
 * A model is only as good as the predictions it makes and the explanatory power it has

 * Most _"best practices"_ rarely have any evidence to back up their claims, especially about being the best